Game Boy · Platform

 About this game

-A 1992 Game Boy platformer developed and published by Sunsoft, Trip World stars Yakopoo — a shape-shifting bunny-like creature — on a quest to recover the Flower of Peace and restore harmony to his world.
-Conceived by designer Yuichi Ueda under the influence of Sunsoft's own Gimmick!, the game is celebrated for its dreamlike visuals and gentle atmosphere.
+A 1992 Game Boy platformer developed and published by Sunsoft, Trip World stars Yakopoo — a shape-shifting bunny-like creature loosely based on a chinchilla — on a quest to recover the Flower of Peace and restore harmony to his world.
+Directed and programmed by Yuichi Ueda, the game proceeds at a gentle, almost meditative pace and can be completed in around thirty minutes.
 It was never released in North America, and its extremely limited European distribution makes it one of the rarest cartridges in Game Boy collecting history.
+PAL copies in box have sold at auction for over one thousand dollars.

 Key Features